Chap 22 The Climax at

 gotten to see Dick at work for the first time during those deadly days

 in the Long Nguyên Secret Zone.
-Yesterday, the taking of Hill 203 was
+Two days ago, the taking of Hill 203 was

 even more dramatic.
 It was the kind of thing that one only sees in war